The Expert's Checklist: Ways to Determine if a Tree Requires to be Cut Down

 FAQs

-How can I tell when a tree has died?
+How can I tell if a tree is dead?

-What are the warning signs of a diseased tree?
+What are the warning signs of a dying tree?

-Common signs of illness in trees are yellowing leaves, wilted branches, and the growth of mushrooms at the base of the tree.
+Common signs of illness in trees include yellowing leaves, wilted branches, and mushroom growth at the base of the tree.

 Conclusion